Computing Affinity Scores and Conflicts for large venues

 3. Compute and upload conflicts with venue.setup_committee_matching(compute_conflicts=..., compute_conflicts_n_years=...)

 Computing and uploading scores are two separate steps because you first have to call to the Expertise API, then retrieve the scores to upload later as CSV.
-However, for conflicts, setup_committee_matching handles both the computation and the upload of conflicts, so there is no need to run it twice.
+However, for conflicts, setup_committee_matching handles both the computation and the upload of conflicts.

 Estimated times: